DataDog/integrations-core/istio/README.md

 ### Configuration

 #### Metric collection
-To monitor `istio-proxy` and `istiod`  in Istio v1.5+, there are two key components involved in collecting the Prometheus-formatted metrics:
+To monitor Istio v1.5+ there are two key components matching the [Istio architecture][23] for the Prometheus-formatted metrics:

 - **Data plane**: The `istio-proxy` sidecar containers
 - **Control plane**: The `istiod` service managing the proxies